bencha27/README-generator/README.md

 - Run `node index.js`.
 - Type your responses to the prompts.
 For license, use the arrow keys to select an option.
 Press enter to submit your response.
 - Note: Your responses will be applied to a template literal, so you can format your text using Markdown syntax accordingly.
-- After you answer all the prompts, a README.md file will be created in the same directory.
+- After you answer all the prompts, a `README.md` file will be created in the `dist` directory.

 ## License